 What is the difference between constructive and destructive feedback?

 Constructive feedback considers time, place, receptiveness, and spiritual trajectory.

-Approaching an individual moments before they are to deliver a message is not the proper time.
-You can schedule an appointment to talk to them at a more convenient time.
+Approaching an individual moment before delivering a message is not the proper time.
+Instead, you can schedule an appointment to talk to them at a more convenient time.

-There are some settings where constructive feedback is inappropriate due to issues of privacy.
+There are some settings where constructive feedback is inappropriate due to privacy issues.
 Very few people respond well when publicly criticized and will often become defensive.

 Most people are not receptive to feedback while standing in the hot sun or late for a scheduled appointment.

 Observing their spiritual trajectory can help determine whether this input is needed right now or postponed.
-An individual needs time to digest and act on the feedback they have already received.
+Individual needs time to digest and act on the feedback they have already received.

 Destructive feedback is a one-sided unfiltered conversation that is swift and brutal.
 It is an attack without warning, where the messenger often retreats without waiting for a response or acknowledging that they might be incorrect in their conclusions.